jitesoft/php-datastructures/README.md

 [![Build Status](https://travis-ci.org/jitesoft/php-datastructures.svg?branch=master)](https://travis-ci.org/jitesoft/php-datastructures)

-A package consisting of a mix of data structures I find useful for php.
+A package consisting of a mix of data structures I find useful for php 7.1+.

 Usage of data structures does not necessarily speed up the end product, but it could very well help in the development process.
 The native array type in php can be a pain to keep track of what it is, is it a indexed or associative?
 Is it supposed to be a queue or a list?